meshcloud/meshcloud-docs/docs/meshcloud.service-user.md

 title: Service Users
 ---

-Sometimes you may need a special user with separate credentials for automated deployment tasks.
-This is what Meshcloud Service users are made for.
-A service user has to be created for a specific platform \(Compute, Container\) within a specific project.
-You can have multiple Service Users per platform and project.
-You will need an OpenStack Service User if you are aiming to use Heat scripts for your deployment.
+Sometimes you may need a local user account in a platform with separate credentials for automated deployment tasks.
+This is what meshcloud Service Users are made for.
+A Service User is a set of credentials for a specific platform \(Compute, Container\) contained to a specific cloud platform tenant.
+You can have multiple Service Users per platform and meshProject.
+For example, if you plan to use Heat scripts for your deployment on OpenStack you would need a Service User to execute your Heat stacks.

-> \* Service Users are currently supported on the OpenStack and Cloud Foundry platforms.
+> \* Service Users are currently only available for the OpenStack and Cloud Foundry platforms.

-When accessing a project without service users you may see a notification reminding you of creating them.
-It's usually a good idea to have service users for important projects and platforms so that they remain accessible (i.e. in case of lost credentials, unforseen outages, etc.) which is why operating may enable this notification.
+When accessing a project without Service Users you may see a notification reminding you to create one.
+It is usually a good idea to have Service Users for important projects and platforms so that they remain accessible (i.e. in case of lost credentials, unforseen outages, etc.) which is why Operating may enable this notification for their users.

 ## Creating a Service User